Tucson Presidio museum

 Ginger Thompson, gingert@tucsonpresidio.com

-The Morning Muster at the Presidio and Hands-on History at Fort Lowell Museum (Program 4) field trips are offered on Mondays, Tuesdays, and Wednesdays (depending on volunteer availability).
+This field trip is offered on Tuesdays and Wednesdays and can take place at either the Presidio or Fort Lowell Museums (you pick your location!!).
 These programs support Common Core curriculum for Arizona 3rd and 4th graders but their small size allows for flexibility, they can be adapted for grades 3 through 12 or to focus on a specific topic (ex: cultures of Tucson).
 Each museum offers different activities and different information.
 Teachers will work with a Presidio Trust staff member to customize a program that best suites their students’ needs.
 You will receive educational materials prior to your scheduled program to use to prepare your students for their field trip.

-During your on-site visit your class will usually be broken into smaller groups to rotate through 4 stations that may include the following (depending on volunteer availability):
+**Grades 3-6: During your on-site visit your class will be broken into smaller groups to rotate through 4 stations that may include the following (depending on volunteer availability) Visit Fort Lowell Museum’s website for more information on field trip activities:

 • Cochineal paint